 Wendy had some shocking data for this subject: “Virginia did a study on this recently.
 In their court, what percentage of cases have a lawyer on both sides?
 One percent.

-“Many of these cases are debt collection, eviction—so one theory is that there isn't any defense anyway,” she admitted, but went on to describe why that wasn’t explanation enough.
+“Many of these cases are debt collection, eviction—so one theory is that there isn't any defense anyway,” she conceded, but went on to describe why that wasn’t explanation enough.

 Solution #3: Legal Aid Beyond the Bar

-Zabrina Jenkins, managing director of litigation, law, and corporate affairs at Starbucks, was passionate throughout the session about the need for legal expertise to help citizens live their best lives.
+Zabrina Jenkins, then managing director of litigation, law, and corporate affairs at Starbucks (now the coffee company's senior vice president and deputy general counsel), was passionate throughout the session about the need for legal expertise to help citizens live their best lives.

 “There's a need for people who do not have representation and aren’t knowledgeable about the legal system to have someone assist them,” she said, and that isn’t limited to litigation—it includes more universal legal needs, too.
 Her team actively offers solutions where they can.